Gerald Santos: Television

-His television career started with him becoming the grand champion of Pinoy Pop Superstar Season 2 on GMA 7 in 2006.
+His television career started with him becoming the grand champion of Pinoy Pop Superstar's second season on GMA in 2006.

 Santos was also part of SOP and Party Pilipinas on GMA and was cast in GMA's primetime teleseries I Luv New York in 2006 where he played the brother of its lead, played by Jolina Magdangal.
 Additionally, he cohosted QTV's Popstar Kids.

 On TV5, he appeared in the shows P.O.5 (2010), Fantastik (2011), Sunday Funday (2012), and Hey It's Saberday!
 (2012).
 He sang the theme song in Sa Ngalan ng Ina, composed by National Artist Ryan Cayabyab.

-Santos has been performing on the songwriting competition A Song of Praise on UNTV channel 37, hosted by Richard Reynoso and Toni Rose Gayda.
+Santos has been performing on the song-writing competition A Song of Praise on UNTV channel 37, hosted by Richard Reynoso and Toni Rose Gayda.

 Movies

-Santos finished his first feature film in 2015, Memory Channel, directed by Rayn Brizuela and costarring Epy Quizon, Bodjie Pascua, and Michelle Vito.
+Santos finished his first feature film in 2015, Memory Channel, directed by Rayn Brizuela and co-starring Epy Quizon, Bodjie Pascua, and Michelle Vito.
 The movie was an official selection for the 2016 World Premieres Film Festival, where it competed against five other Filipino films.
 Santos received favorable reviews for his acting as an amnesia patient suffering from anxiety and panic attacks.

 Santos played the titular character in the documentary film Emilio Jacinto: Utak ng Katipunan, produced by the National Historical Commission and directed by Pat Perez.

-His other movie credits include Al Coda (with Marion Aunor, 2022), Mamasapano: Now It Can Be Told (2022), and Oras de Peligro (2023).
+His other movie credits include Al Coda with Marion Aunor (2022), Mamasapano: Now It Can Be Told (2022), and Oras de Peligro (2023).